Property Insurance

 Earthquake insurance only covers damage to your dwelling, personal belongings, and your additional living expenses.

 Damage caused by floods is excluded from renters, homeowners, and condo insurance policies.
-Unlike earthquake insurance, homes located in flood plains are required as part of many mortgage agreements to carry flood insurance.
+Unlike earthquake insurance, homes located in flood plains are often required by mortgage agreements to carry flood insurance.
 Flood insurance is available through the National Flood Insurance Policy (NFIP) and some private insurance companies.

 NFIP will cover costs of up to $250,000 to rebuild a home and/or up to $100,000 to cover personal property.
 Flood insurance typically does not provide coverage for additional living expenses.[1]